NREL/fastsim/docs/content/background/what-is-fastsim.md

 # What is FASTSim?

+FASTSim (**Future Automotive Systems Technology Simulator**) is a vehicle simulation tool for evaluating the efficiency and performance of on-road vehicles.
+Developed by the National Laboratory of the Rockies (NLR), it provides fast, accurate estimates of powertrain performance and energy consumption.
+FASTSim models powertrain technologies from conventional fuel-burning vehicles to hybrids and battery electric vehicles, and has been used to simulate light-duty passenger cars, two-wheelers, and a wide variety of medium- and heavy-duty vocational vehicles.

-FASTSim (Future Automotive Systems Technology Simulator) is a high-level vehicle simulation tool developed at the [National Laboratory of the Rockies (NLR)](https://www.nlr.gov) to support transportation analysis.
-The tool answers common technology-assessment questions quickly, with fewer required inputs than high-fidelity physics models.
+FASTSim is used to answer common technology-assessment questions quickly, with fewer required inputs than high-fidelity physics models.
+This page describes FASTSim's history and the level of fidelity to real-world performance it aims to achieve.

 ## History